5 Wine Flaws That Can Actually Be Very Good

 Wine Flaws are in the Eye of the Beholder

 Armed with this knowledge, you can begin to experiment with “flawed” wines to recognize their characteristics.
-Work to determine your preferences when it comes to aromas and flavors like brett and pyrazine!
+Work to determine your preferences when it comes to aromas and flavors like Brett and pyrazine!

-Jumpstart your wine education and subscribe to the Wine Folly newsletter right now.
-Always awesome.
-Always free.
+Jumpstart your wine education and join Wine Folly for free.